-Rex.
-B. Stratton has over 40 years of legal experience in litigation, intellectual property, business law and management, corporate finance, and mediation and arbitration.
+Rex B. Stratton has over 40 years of legal experience in litigation, intellectual property, business law and management, corporate finance, and mediation and arbitration.
 Mr. Stratton counsels clients on trademark, copyright, patent and trade secret protection, licensing and infringement issues, and general business matters.
-He also prepares trademark and copyright registrations, business formation and organizational documents, licenses and agreements.
+He also prepares trademark and copyright registrations, business formation and organizational documents, license and agreements.
 He has represented U.S. and foreign clients in both business transactions and litigation, and has experience representing U.S. businesses in dealing with foreign entities as well as with foreign firms doing business in the United States.
 For many years, Mr. Stratton practiced almost exclusively in the fields of corporate, business, and banking.
 He has represented numerous banks, finance companies, and security brokers.
 Until absorbed into the Washington Bankers Association, Mr. Stratton was the outside general counsel to the Community Banks of Washington.
-For the past 25 years, Mr. Stratton has been extensively engaged in the field of Intellectual Property law.
+For the past 25 years, Mr. Stratton has been extensively engaged in the field of Intellectual Property law, mediation and arbitration.

 Pepperdine University — Mediating the Litigated Case (2006); University of Montana School of Law (J.D., 1970); Wabash College (A.B.
 Economics/Political Science, 1967)

 Washington State Bar Association; Vermont Bar Association; American Intellectual Property Law Association (AIPLA)